-Table 10 Panel Ports and Buttons (continued)
+Table 13 Panel Ports and Buttons (PE3301-00) (continued)

-LABEL DESCRIPTION Wi-Fi ON/ OFF Press the Wi-Fi ON/OFF button for more than 2 seconds to enable the Wi-Fi function.
-WPS Press the WPS button once within 3 seconds to quickly setup a secure Wi-Fi connection between the device and a WPS-compatible client.
+LABEL DESCRIPTION 2.5G LAN (LAN 4) The 2.5G LAN port is a multi-gigabit Ethernet port that supports connection speeds of 1 Gbps and 2.5 Gbps.
+Connect computers or other Ethernet devices to the 2.5G LAN port for Internet access with speed up to 2.5 Gbps.
+USB The USB port is used for cellular WAN backup, file-sharing, and media server.
+POWER Connect the power adapter and press the ON/OFF button to start the device.
+WPS and WiFi On/Off WPS: Press the WPS button once within 3 seconds to quickly setup a secure WiFi connection between the device and a WPS-compatible client.
+WiFi On/Off: Press the WPS button more than 15 seconds to enable the WiFi function.
 RESET Press the button for more than 5 seconds to return the Zyxel Device to the factory defaults.
 PON Connect the fiber optic cable to the PON (Passive Optical Network) port for Internet access.